 Online professional learning and spirituality days on site were opportunities for teachers' spiritual growth to deepen.
-Our work with RENEW RE continued into 2020 with teachers working with our REC and Leadership Team to rewrite and contemporise units of work.

 As Catholic educators we are committed to providing quality teaching in Religious Education (RE).
 Our Catholic values resonate through all Key Learning Areas (KLAs) and underpin the relationships in our unique Catholic community.
 We recognised a need for more focused professional learning (PL) based on the development of thought-provoking classroom activities around scripture, while revisiting the Religious Education syllabus and programming requirements.
-Five staff continued to undertake theological studies.
+Four staff continued to undertake theological studies.